null G-5DLXE7JB0V

 read more

-Local or Organic – Which to Choose?
+Local or Organic – Which to Choose for Your Health?

 Posted by * on Jul 1st 2025

-Local or Organic – Which to Choose?
+Local or Organic – Which to Choose for Your Health?

 Carnivore, herbivore or omnivore, it behooves us all to be locavores—people who buy food from local farms.
 Buying both local and organic is usually best the best option.
 This not only supports your health by consuming fresher food, it also supports your local economy and helps the environment.
 Buying locally is often a bargain for both consumer and farmer.
 The consumer may pay less by eliminating middlemen, and the farmer gets a fair return.
 According to the Organic Consumers Association (OCA), using conventional channels farmers get only an average of 20 cents for every dollar spent on food.
 They do much better selling direct.
 Local produce is fresher.
 Produce begins losing nutrient value within hours after it is harvested, and many vegetables and especially fruits are weeks and even months old before they reach outlets.
 Crops destined for shipping, especially fruit, are often picked before they’re ripe and never reach their maximum nutrient potential.
 According to one rep…